 Apple’s first retail store in San Francisco opens Saturday.
 The

-joins other flagship store locations in New York, Chicago, Los Angeles and Tokyo.
+San Francisco store joins other flagship store locations in New York, Chicago, Los Angeles and Tokyo.
 The One Stockton Street location opens at 10 AM Pacific Time.

 Sporting a stainless steel and glass exterior design, the San Francisco store’s interior features an all-glass staircase and other amenities.
 It’s located at the corner of Stockton and Ellis, a stone’s throw from Market Street and only a couple of blocks from San Francisco’s famed Union Square.
 Apple let the press in on Thursday for a look inside, and Macworld’s own Jason Snell

-in his editor’s blog.
+wrote about it in his editor’s blog.

 The San Francisco store sports a 14-seat Genius Bar where visitors can ask Mac experts about their systems; there’s also an Internet café where customers can use Macs equipped with iSight video cameras to video-chat, or check e-mail.
 A 39-seat theater provides visitors with a place to attend workshops, view demos and more.